naturalis/barcode_validator/README.md

 #### ARISE Use Case: Simple Validation Without Assembly Grouping

 The ARISE use case involves validating individual sequences (one per specimen) with both structural and taxonomic validation using the BOLD web service.
+This case is focused on fresh specimen sequencing, either by ONT or Sanger, which lacks the brute forcing that BGE requires.

 **Input requirements:**
 - FASTA file with sequences where the first word of the definition line is the process ID